Chart Color Schemes

 Boondall has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Boondall's population is around 10,352 as of Aug 2025.
-This reflects an increase of 756 people since the 2021 Census, which reported a population of 9,596 people.
-The change is inferred from the estimated resident population of 10,285 from the ABS as of June 2024 and an additional 86 validated new addresses since the Census date.
-This level of population equates to a density ratio of 963 persons per square kilometer.
-Boondall's growth rate of 7.9% since census positions it within 0.4 percentage points of the SA4 region (8.3%).
-Population growth for the area was primarily driven by overseas migration, contributing approximately 61.5% of overall population gains during recent periods.
+Boondall's population is around 10,352 as of November 2025.
+This figure reflects an increase of 756 people since the 2021 Census, which reported a population of 9,596.
+The growth is inferred from ABS estimates: 10,285 in June 2024 and additional validated addresses since then.
+Population density is 963 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Boondall's 7.9% growth since the census is within 0.7 percentage points of its SA4 region (8.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 61.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Future population trends suggest an increase just below the median of statistical areas across the nation, with Boondall expected to increase by 1,351 persons to 2041, reflecting a total increase of 12.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends suggest an increase just below the median of statistical areas across the nation.
+By 2041, Boondall is expected to have increased by 1,351 persons, reflecting a total increase of 12.4% over the 17 years.

 Frequently Asked Questions - Population